mlabonne/llm-course/README.md

 * **Defensive measures**: The best way to protect your LLM applications is to test them against these vulnerabilities (e.g., using red teaming and checks like [garak](https://github.com/leondz/garak/)) and observe them in production (with a framework like [langfuse](https://github.com/langfuse/langfuse)).

 📚 **References**:
-* [OWASP LLM Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/) by HEGO Wiki: List of the 10 most critic vulnerabilities seen in LLM applications.
+* [OWASP LLM Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/) by HEGO Wiki: List of the 10 most critical vulnerabilities seen in LLM applications.
 * [Prompt Injection Primer](https://github.com/jthack/PIPE) by Joseph Thacker: Short guide dedicated to prompt injection for engineers.
 * [LLM Security](https://llmsecurity.net/) by [@llm_sec](https://twitter.com/llm_sec): Extensive list of resources related to LLM security.
 * [Red teaming LLMs](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming) by Microsoft: Guide on how to perform red teaming with LLMs.